chkworks/VL.TheBigBang/README.md

 ## Supporters
 Many thanks to these people for buying me a Mandelbrot on Ko-Fi!

-cheheart, brunotti, sunep, michaelias, CeeYaa, amir, TobyK, Johannes Timpernagel, Shaul Tzemach, m4d, Paul Kimmerl, Manuel Ehrenfeld
+cheheart, brunotti, sunep, michaelias, CeeYaa, amir, TobyK, Johannes Timpernagel, Shaul Tzemach, m4d, Paul Kimmerl, Manuel Ehrenfeld, efx

 Also special thanks to Rosi, Matthias, Ilina and Julian for proof-reading!